aigoncharov/axios-rest-resource/README.md

 export const resourceBuilder = new ResourceBuilder(createAxiosInstanceFromUrl);
 ```

 As you can see there's a lot you have to remember.
-Not to keep all those things in mind you utilize [createAxiosResourceFactory](docs/api/README.md#createaxiosresourcefactory).
+Not to keep all those things in mind you can utilize [createAxiosResourceFactory](docs/api/README.md#createaxiosresourcefactory).

 ```ts
 import {